 Today will be a special day because we conquer Poon Hill- an icon of the Annapurna region.
 To catch the magnificent splendor of sunrise over the Himalayas,

-we make an early morning climb along the steep trail to the viewpoint of Poon Hill (3200mtrs).
+we make an early morning climb along the steep trail to the viewpoint of Poon Hill (3200 meters).
 Poon Hill (3,210m/10,529ft) is a great viewpoint from where we will be able to enjoy wonderful panoramic views of the Mustang part and Pokhara valleys including the closest views of more than 20 highest mountains including the close-up views of the Annapurna and Dhaulagiri ranges.
 The snowy peaks of the high mountains loom above and around us glowing in the morning light.
 After taking photos and having some coffee or tea or hot chocolate, we return back to Ghorepani.
 Upon breakfast, we head east and climb a nearby ridge.
-We descend through rhododendron forest, pass by spectacular waterfalls along the way and reach Tadapani for overnight.
+We descend through a rhododendron forest, pass by spectacular waterfalls along the way and reach Tadapani overnight.

 Included meals: BLD

 Day 06: Tadapani to Ghandruk [1940m/6360 ft]: 3 – 4 hrs

 From Tadapani, we make a steep descent through the dense and dark forest.
 This part of the trek will be through a thick forest of old rhododendron trees.